pelleo/Hybrid.IoTHub.Deployment/docs/getting-started.md

 Name: CLOUD_INIT_SCRIPT_URI  Value: https://raw.githubusercontent.com/<your_username>/Hybrid.IoTHub.Deployment/main/deployment/bicep/modules/create_cloud_init_input_string_bicep.sh
 ```

-Replace `<your_username>` by your actual GitHub username.
+Replace `<your_username>` with your actual GitHub username.
 The URI must point to the the cloud-init script file.

 **Note:** Your SSH key pair must exist and be stored in its default location (`~/.ssh/id_rsa.pub`) prior to creating the GitHub secret `SSH_RSA_PUBLIC_KEY`.